Comparing Open Source Database Options

 - Applications already using MySQL

-- High-performance transactional systems
+- High-performance web applications

 Limitations: